benjamin-robertson/applocker/README.md

 ```
 puppetserver gem install xml-simple
 ```
 As root on the Puppet Primary server.
-If the gem is not install the module will not work.
+If the gem is not installed module will not work.

 **Note:** When Puppet attempts to enable applocker for the first time, an error will be logged in the Puppet logs. `Error: Cannot enable AppIDSvc, error was: undefined method 'windows' for Puppet::Util:Module` Applocker is running regardless of this error.